cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## 3.3) Flood Assessment Agent

-> The following description refers to the published Docker image `ghcr.io/cambridge-cares/floodassessment_agent:1.1.0` as of commit `fb70ef49e18374adc5b7acd2e3499b74bbb42302`

 Deploy the agent as described in the [Flood Assessment Agent] README, i.e. provide environment variables in the `docker-compose.yml` file and deploy the agent to the spun up stack by running `bash ./stack.sh start KINGS-LYNN` inside the agent repository.
 See the `docker-compose_flood_assessment.yml` in the [Agent docker-compose file folder] for the actually used compose file.

 After agent startup, the agent starts monitoring the specified namespace for changes in instantiated OntoFlood and OntoBuiltEnv properties and automatically updates the associated potential Impacts of a flood (i.e. using the asychronous mode of the Derivation Framework).

 ## 3.4) Flood Warning Instantiation Agent

-> The following description refers to the published Docker image `ghcr.io/cambridge-cares/floodwarnings_agent:1.1.0` as of commit `fd51f7bd8b8ea1dda20d556c6b6ab2453a5a220a`

 Deploy the agent as described in the [Flood Warning Instantiation Agent] README, i.e. provide environment variables in the `docker-compose.yml` file and deploy the agent to the spun up stack by running `bash ./stack.sh start KINGS-LYNN` inside the agent repository.
 See the `docker-compose_flood_warnings.yml` in the [Agent docker-compose file folder] for the actually used compose file.